slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 The story we tell about ourselves to other people is dangerous.
 Our self-mythology will seduce us.

 <!--
+you automatically trust when somebody is doing at that time what you're doing. paraphrased scott adams

 > *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*

 Make sure the other person walks away better for having met you.: add value